Call for Submissions

-The application will be forwarded to at least two faculty members for blind review (reviewers will not know the principal author or faculty sponsor of the project).
-Only the principal author will receive comments with the notification of acceptance no later than Monday, March 12, 2018.
-The principal author will be responsible to notify co-authors and their faculty sponsor of submission acceptance.
+Your application will be blind-reviewed by two faculty members for acceptance (reviewers will not know the principal author or faculty sponsor of the project).
+Only the principal author will receive comments with the notification of acceptance or revisions-required no later than Friday, October 26, 2018.
+The principal author will be responsible to notify co-authors and their faculty sponsor of submission acceptance or revisions.

 Best Project Awards

 Each Scholars’ Day submission will be eligible to win one of the three awards for best projects.
 First prize is $300, second prize is $150, and third prize is $75.
 Awards will be given at a reception following Scholars' day.